Teaching Your Own Child

 - This course is for parents , guardians, grandparents, older siblings or other family members who want to teach/tutor their children aged 5-10.

 Stacey Hernberg is a B.C. certified teacher.
-She has worked for the Langley School District #35 since 1995 where she has taught Kindergarten through Grade 7 and is now an English Language teacher.
-She also spent two years in Korea teaching English to students in prekindergarten through grade nine.
-Locally she has taught ESL English tutorials and cultural programs.
-Stacey has also worked with homeschoolers as a Distributed Learning teacher for families with children in K-9 at an independent B.C. school.
-She has also taught workshops on mindfulness to adults.
+She has worked for the Langley School District #35 since 1995 where she has taught Kindergarten through Grade 8 and is now an English Language teacher.
+She also taught EFL and ESL abroad and worked with local homeschooling families.

 Stacey graduated from Simon Fraser University with a Bachelor of Arts degree and also completed their Professional Development Teaching Diploma in 1995.
 There she specialized in Mathematics, Psychology, Early Childhood Education, and Learning Disabilities.
-Since then Stacey has completed her Masters of Education specializing in Teaching English as an Additional Language.
+Since then, Stacey has completed a Master of Education specializing in Language and Literacy.